An Integrative Pediatrician Answers 8 Questions About Your Child's Development

 Most people think of metabolism in terms of weight gain, but the other side of it is energy production.
 When we eat food, we give our body nourishment and we break the food down for energy.
 The body has electricity running through it and what we don’t often appreciate is that not all people can produce electricity efficiently from the food they eat.

-Roughtly 40 percent of kids I see have electricity production that’s 30 percent less efficient than average person.
+Roughtly 40 percent of kids I see have energy production that’s 30 percent less efficient than average person.

 These are the kids who don't crawl on time, and are often late to walk.
 In older kids, they may play quietly and tend to not want to engage their bodies in any kind of activity.
 These are the kids that if you take them on a hike, they want to be carried shortly after you begin.
 When they go out on a soccer field, they run for five minutes and then want to stop.
 They are easily fatigued.
 Their energy production problems prevent them from engaging in life.